Bidishabiswas1704/Time_series_analysis/README.md

 ## 📊 Statsmodels:
 Employing the Statsmodels library for time-series analysis, particularly SARIMA modeling.

-## 🚀 Streamlit:
-Developing the user-friendly web app using Streamlit for seamless interaction with the forecasting model.

 ## 📈 Matplotlib and Altair:
 Creating insightful visualizations with Matplotlib and Altair for clear representation of historical and forecasted data.